Design a complaints handling flow

 The start step triggers the beginning of a flow, and therefore, it is in this step where the application data that will be requested in the startup form is defined.

-The following image shows an example of data scope configuration.
+The following image shows an example of data visibility configuration.

 Activity settings